odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## Checkpoint
-- Why mustn't HTML start tag and end tag cross?
+- Why mustn't the HTML start tag and end tag cross?
-- What happens if HTML document lacks a `<!DOCTYPE`?
+- What happens if a HTML document lacks a `<!DOCTYPE`?
 - Can you have a delete icon on a page without using an image?
 - What does XML and HTML have in common?
 - Why CSS3 has not been standardized yet?
 - Who says that `<title>` must not occur twice in a HTML document?
 - Is it better to draw a border using CSS or use an PNG image?